-5. Private Streets
+5) Private Streets

 On November 22, 2011, the Board of Supervisors adopted a series of amendments to the private streets regulations in the Zoning Ordinance.
-Since that time, staff has developed the R-3, Residential Redevelopment, district which will require a reference.
+Since that time, staff has noticed the proposed R-3, Residential Redevelopment district was not referenced.